 There are numerous ferry crossings operating from Aegean Islands to Lesbos.
 Ferries currently connect 4 ports in Aegean Islands with 1 port in Lesbos.

-There are a combined number of 25 ferry crossings each week across a selection of 7 Ferry Routes which are operated by 2 ferry companies including Blue Star Ferries & Hellenic Seaways with the shortest crossing taking around 2 hours 20 minutes (Chios to Mytilene).
+There are a combined number of 23 ferry crossings each week across a selection of 7 Ferry Routes which are operated by 1 ferry company including Hellenic Seaways with the shortest crossing taking around 2 hours 20 minutes (Chios to Mytilene).

 This is a general summary of the services on offer between Aegean Islands and Lesbos, for live information select from our Fare Search.

 The Aegean Islands are located in the Aegean Sea, between the south and east side of mainland Greece and the west side of Turkey.

 The vast area covered by the Aegean Islands includes the Cyclades, the Dodecanese Islands, the North Aegean Islands, the Saronic Islands, Sporades, Crete and the Ionian Islands and Euboea.
 The island group includes some of the most popular holiday destinations including Crete, Lemnos, Lesbos, Chios, Samos and Rhodes.

 The Aegean Islands are often seen as the main characteristic of the Greek culture and tradition.
 In addition to the obvious appeal of the sun and the sand, visitors are attracted to the traditional villages of whitewashed houses, as well as to the impressive monuments of the great prehistoric civilization that flourished here.